Mental Health Parity in New Jersey

 What is this right?

-This means your plan cannot charge higher copays for therapy than for a doctor visit, impose stricter visit limits on mental health treatment, or require prior authorization for mental health care if it doesn't require it for comparable medical care.
-Despite this law, parity violations remain widespread — insurers frequently impose barriers that are stricter for mental health than for physical health.
+In practice that means your plan cannot charge higher copays for therapy than for a regular doctor visit, cannot impose stricter visit caps on mental health treatment, and cannot require prior authorization for mental health care if it doesn't require it for comparable medical care.
+Compliance has been spotty for years — regulator audits routinely find parity violations.
+The 2024 final rule strengthened the comparative-analysis requirement, though as of mid-2025 federal enforcement of that specific rule is on hold pending litigation.

 When does it apply?

-- Your health insurance plan covers mental health or substance use disorder services (most employer plans and all ACA marketplace plans must)
+- Your plan covers mental health or substance use disorder services (most employer plans and all ACA marketplace plans must).

-- Your insurer imposes requirements on mental health care (prior authorization, step therapy, higher cost-sharing) that are more restrictive than for medical/surgical care
+- Your insurer imposes requirements — prior authorization, step therapy, higher cost-sharing — more restrictively for mental health than for medical/surgical care.

-- You cannot find in-network mental health providers ("ghost networks" where listed providers aren't actually accepting patients)
+- You cannot find in-network mental health providers (the "ghost network" problem — listed providers who are not really accepting patients).

 What parity requires:

-- Financial requirements: Copays, deductibles, and coinsurance for MH/SUD care cannot be higher than for medical/surgical care in the same classification (inpatient, outpatient, emergency, prescription drugs).
+- Financial requirements.
+Copays, deductibles, and coinsurance for MH/SUD care cannot exceed what applies to medical/surgical care in the same classification (inpatient, outpatient, emergency, prescription drugs).

-- Treatment limitations: Visit limits, prior authorization requirements, and other restrictions on MH/SUD care cannot be more restrictive than for comparable medical care.
+- Treatment limitations.
+Visit limits, prior auth, and other restrictions on MH/SUD care cannot be tighter than for comparable medical care.

-- Non-quantitative treatment limitations (NQTLs): Restrictions like prior authorization, step therapy, network adequacy, and medical necessity criteria must be applied no more stringently to MH/SUD than to medical/surgical benefits.
-The 2024 rule strengthened this requirement significantly.
+- Non-quantitative treatment limitations (NQTLs).
+Prior auth, step therapy, network adequacy, medical necessity criteria — all have to be applied no more stringently to MH/SUD than to medical/surgical benefits.
+The 2024 rule made this comparative analysis more rigorous on paper.

-- "My plan doesn't have to cover mental health" — All ACA marketplace plans and most employer plans must cover mental health as an essential health benefit.
-Small employer plans (under 50 employees) that offer mental health coverage must comply with parity.
+- "My plan does not have to cover mental health."
+All ACA marketplace plans and most employer plans must cover mental health as an essential health benefit.
+Small employer plans that do offer MH coverage have to comply with parity.

-- "Parity means unlimited therapy sessions" — Parity means MH/SUD limits cannot be stricter than medical/surgical limits.
-If your plan limits all specialist visits to 30 per year, it can limit therapy visits to 30 as well.
+- "Parity means unlimited therapy."
+No. Parity means the MH limits cannot be stricter than medical/surgical limits.
+If specialist visits are capped at 30 per year, therapy visits can be too.

-- "My insurer denied the claim, so it must not be covered" — Many denials are parity violations.
-If your plan covers comparable medical care without prior authorization but requires it for mental health, that is a violation.
+- "Insurer denied it, so it must not be covered."
+Many denials are themselves parity violations.
+If your plan covers comparable medical care without prior authorization but requires it for mental health, that is facially unequal.

 Step 1: Request your plan's Summary of Benefits and Coverage (SBC) and compare MH/SUD benefits to medical/surgical benefits.
 Look for differences in copays, visit limits, prior authorization requirements, and network adequacy.